dalia-maher/Linux-Server-Configuration/README.md

 3. Verify that the grader has sudo permissions by running `su - grader` and entering the password then running `sudo -l`

 ### Step 8: Create an SSH key pair for "grader" using the "ssh-keygen" tool
-1. Logout as the "grader" user to return to your local directory then run: `ssh-keygen`.
+1. Logout as the "grader" user to return to the local directory then run: `ssh-keygen`.
 2. Give a name for the file.
-In my case I named it `udacity_key`.
+In my case, I named it `udacity_key`.
 3. Enter a passphrase for that key (twice).
 4. A file with the name `udacity_key.pub` is generated.
 Run `cat udacity_key.pub` and copy its contents from the terminal.
 5. Login to the server then, create a new directory: `mkdir .ssh`.